 The Impact of Gifting Books to Kids

-Like Parton said, the program isn’t possible without the people on the ground who make this dream a reality for thousands of kids.
+Like Dolly Parton said, the program isn’t possible without the people on the ground who make this dream a reality for thousands of children.
 One of the partners of the Imagination Library is the Calgary Public Library (CPL).
 They approached CPL in 2019 on running a pilot program.
 In the time it took to set up the pilot, the pandemic hit, and there was a greater need than ever for a book gifting program.
 They called the program My First Bookshelf.

 The Calgary Public Library Foundation states that many kids don’t have books at home as families face barriers to access to libraries, like transportation, digital access at home or English as a second language, and the pandemic made access even more challenging.

 “At the height of the pandemic, we thought there couldn’t be a better time to launch this program,” says Tracy Johnson, CEO for the Calgary Public Library Foundation.
 “It was just so important with kids being out of schools in particular and out of daycares and parents being stretched in ways that they haven’t been, that this could really help a lot of children be prepared for school when they do enter.”